- Letter from the Editor

-The Chester Chronicle is part of the Trinity Mirror Group.
+The Chester Chronicle is part of the Reach plc Group.
 Trinity Mirror is Britain’s largest newspaper, magazine and digital publisher, with a print and online portfolio reaching 38.6million people every month.
 The award-winning Trinity Mirror publications stretch across England, Scotland and Wales, with more than 150 newspaper titles and more than 80 websites.
 These iconic brands sit at the heart of their communities, forming part of the fabric of everyday life for thousands of people across the UK.
 Find out which of our regional titles is nearest you, whether online or in print.

 Trinity Mirror is listed on the London Stock Exchange, and is part of the FTSE SmallCap Index.

 The Chester Chronicle does not have a paywall and is available free to readers both on the web and as an app.
 As such, you are kindly asked to whitelist The Chester Chronicle if you are running an ad-blocker.